Electrical Safety and Other Legislation Amendment Bill 2024

 11 members spoke5 support6 mixed

-Supports the bill's safety objectives but expressed concerns about the powers given to health and safety representatives and entry permit holders to take photos and videos on worksites, citing CFMEU intimidation concerns.
+Supported the bill's objectives on electrical safety reforms but opposed clauses allowing health and safety representatives and entry permit holders to take photos and videos at workplaces, citing concerns about CFMEU misuse on construction sites.

 Given the history of the CFMEU using bullying and intimidation tactics, the broadening of this power is concerning and something we need to think about carefully.2024-08-22View Hansard